FluentPlay

 Shape · full trajectory

-Six axes, four stages, one shape over time.
+Six axes, four phases, one shape over time.

 Each polygon is a complete PAD profile — six axes radiate from a central spine, with vertex distance equal to score × rmax.
-Stacked across four stages, the shape grows outward as pre-articulatory timing becomes more stable.
+Stacked across four illustrative phases, the shape changes as the signal profile evolves.

 Illustrative data · no clinical claims